orionrobots/orionrobots.github.io/_posts/2013-11-14-explorer-wall-avoider-kit.md

 <script src="https://gist.github.com/dannystaple/7586031.js?file=TurtleMotors.h_second"></script>

-The full source for that part is at <a href="https://gist.github.com/dannystaple/7586031#file-turtlemotors-h">https://gist.github.com/dannystaple/7586031#file-turtlemotors-h</a>
+The full source for that part is at <https://gist.github.com/dannystaple/7586031#file-turtlemotors-h>.

 Finally we’ll need a distance sensor library.
 The comments in the code explain its operation.
 In short it triggers a ping, then times the return pulse, and uses the speed of sound to get the length.
 Put the following in a new tab called “DistanceSensor.h”: